MicrosoftDocs/PowerShell-Docs/reference/7.3/Microsoft.PowerShell.Utility/ConvertTo-Csv.md

 ## NOTES

-In CSV format, each object is represented by a comma-separated list of its property value.
+In CSV format, each object is represented by a character-separated list of its property value.
 The property values are converted to strings using the object's **ToString()** method.
 The strings are represented by the property value name. `ConvertTo-CSV` does not export the object's methods.